-- Code "IP1": Bulls with an INTERBULL evaluation coming from MACE evaluation (Polygenic), considered publishable in their country and having at least 50% INTERBULL reliability; - Code "IG1": Bulls with an INTERBULL evaluation from GMACE evaluation (Genomic), considered publishable in their country and having at least 50% INTERBULL reliability; - Code "DP1": Bulls without an INTERBULL evaluation for the trait, but with a Walloon (Domestic) Polygenic proof, i.e. estimated based only on Walloon phenotypic data, and having at least 50% domestic reliability; - Code "DG1": Bulls without an INTERBULL evaluation, but with a Walloon (Domestic) Genomic proof, i.e. estimated based only on Walloon genomic data, and having at least 50% domestic reliability.
+- Code "IP1": Bulls with an INTERBULL evaluation coming from MACE evaluation (Polygenic), considered publishable in their country and having at least 50% INTERBULL reliability; - Code "IG1": Bulls with an INTERBULL evaluation from GMACE evaluation (Genomic), considered publishable in their country and having at least 50% INTERBULL reliability; - Code "DP1": Bulls without an INTERBULL evaluation for the trait, but with a Walloon (Domestic) Polygenic proof, i.e. estimated based only on Walloon phenotypic data, and having at least 50% domestic reliability; - Code "DG1": Bulls without an INTERBULL evaluation, but with a Walloon (Domestic) Genomic proof, i.e. estimated based only on Walloon genomic data and for which the animal's own genotype has been used, and having at least 50% domestic reliability; - Code "DG0": Bulls without an INTERBULL evaluation, but with a Walloon (Domestic) Genomic proof, i.e. estimated based only on Walloon genomic data but for which the animal's own genotype has not been used, and having at least 50% domestic reliability.